docker-hy/docker-hy.github.io/exercises.md

 ### 2.10 ###

 Some buttons may have stopped working in the frontend + backend project.
 Make sure that every button for exercises works.

+This may need a peek into the browsers developer consoles again like back part 1.
+The buttons of nginx exercise and the first button behave differently but you want them to match.

 If you had to do any changes explain what you had to change.